atgtag/seqm/docs/index.rst

 Overview
 ========

-This package provides python utilities for sequence comparison, quantification, and feature extraction.

-The `seqm <https://github.com/atgtag/seqm>`_ module contains functions for calculating sequence-related distance and complexity metrics, commonly used in language processing and next-generation sequencing:
+The `seqm <http://github.com/atgtag/seqm>`_ module contains functions for calculating sequence-related distance and complexity metrics, commonly used in language processing and next-generation sequencing.
+It has a simple and consistent API that be used for investigating sequence characteristics:

 .. code-block:: python